someengineering/fixinventory/docs/source/getting_started/setup_individual_components.rst

 Configuration
 =============

-Every resoto component can be configured via environment variables instead of commandline arguments.
+Every Resoto component can be configured via environment variables instead of commandline arguments.
 In this section we will prepare all configuration required.
 Each component has its own prefix.